Getting Started for TextExpander Admin (Webinar)

 So there’s a various number of ways to educate the Team, or to detect who to train and how to train them.

 Anything we can do to help, we’re happy to do that.
 Reach out to your TextExpander account manager for help with that.

-And so, you can include personal snippets in this list, and it might be very helpful to do that just because you might find it’s a very granular look, but if you’re interested in looking at, you might find there are snippets there that would benefit the whole Team, that Team Members could share and make part of the Organization.
-So, here’s the date ranges, we’re looking at snippets for our Organization.
+And so, you can include personal Snippets in this list, and it might be very helpful to do that just because you might find it’s a very granular look, but if you’re interested in looking at it you might find there are Snippets there that would benefit the whole Team, that Team Members could share and make part of the Organization.
+So, here’s the date ranges, we’re looking at Snippets for our Organization.